j-keck/wreq-stringless/README.md

 The versions of this library correspond with the version of **wreq**.
 So if you need **wreq-0.5.1.0** you add **wreq-stringless-0.5.1.0** as a dependency.

+If you use stack, add the following yaml snippet to your 'stack.yaml'

+    extra-deps:
+      - wreq-stringless-0.5.1.0